pro100andrey/validator/README.md

 The validator package comes with several common validations and removes the boiler plate code from your project.

+## Features

+- Contains several common validations
+- Supports grouping of validators to write concise code
+- Zero dependency
+- Well tested
+- Easy to use and removes boiler plate code from your project

 ## Installation

 ``` yaml